0xxon/hardware-offloading/Readme.md

 The next project is more complex, complete and involve a C sandbox and a controller running on the host

 * `countReport` is the main project; it contains statistic advertisements for the traffic observed, syn offloading and splitting on the virtual interfaces.
 To compile the controller you need to put the `sdk6_rte.thrift` file from the Netronome sdk into the `p4/countReport/controller` directory.

+## Acknowledgements

+This work was supported by the US National Science Foundation under grant [OAC-1642161](https://nsf.gov/awardsearch/showAward?AWD_ID=1642161&HistoricalAwards=false).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors or origina- tors, and do not necessarily reflect the views of the National Science Foundation.